Meeting Rooms Equipment and Training

 - Projector and Screen (with computer/laptop hookup information)

-Ceiling-mounted projector, which projects onto a large retractable screen which is mounted at the front of the room.
+Proxima DP9290 ceiling-mounted projector, which projects onto a large (86 inches wide, DVD image is 80 inches wide) retractable screen which is mounted at the front of the room.
 Laptop with standard VGA output can be connected via a VGA port in the black media cart.
 Library does not provide a laptop; presenter must supply his or her own.
 VGA cables for making the connection are provided.

 Some Apple laptops and iBooks do not come with a VGA port, so Apple owners may have to provide an adapter cable.
 Note that your particular model of laptop, from Apple or another manufacturer, may require a different adapter cable to work with our standard 15-pin VGA connection, so be sure to check that you have what you need.
 The picture above shows the port that our cables need in order to connect your laptop to our projector.